What is a deactivated firearm?

 However, as a clear knee-jerk reaction to the terrorist atrocities in France, in early December 2015, this same draft EU standard was hastily introduced without further revision as the new EU deactivation standard; to be implemented via an EU Regulation.
 The full Regulation can be found here.
 Although universally condemned as unfit for purpose and unworkable in some respects, the EC were completely oblivious to criticism and the concept of refining the standard further.
 The implementation date for the new standard was set at 8th April 2016, with a requirement for all Member States to comply.

 Apart from the fact that the EU standards were inferior and ill-conceived, the Regulation implementing the standard also introduced a damaging clause preventing future sale of any firearm deactivated to any standard other than the EU specification.
-Whilst it would be possible to keep UK deactivated firearms, anyone wishing to sell on an item in their collection would first have to have it deactivated to the EU Regulation requirements.
+Whilst it would be possible to keep UK legacy deactivated firearms, anyone wishing to sell on an item in their collection would first have to have it deactivated to the EU Regulation requirements.
 As well as the expense of deactivation, for the majority of existing deactivated firearms, this would additionally devalue them significantly.
 As a result, many large and expensive collections often purchased for investment purposes or as retirement funds would have their value slashed by as much as 80 to 90%.

-The DWA has continued to fight against the Regulation, but at the same time has also worked with the Home Office and Proof Houses to mitigate its unfortunately inevitable implementation.
+The DWA continued to fight against the Regulation, but at the same time also worked with the Home Office and Proof Houses to mitigate its unfortunately inevitable implementation.
 During February and March 2016, the DWA produced a range of sample firearms deactivated to what can only be described as a 'best guess' interpretation of the EU deactivation processes.
 These were discussed with all stake holders and this led to the publication of an additional UK deactivation guidance document providing further clarity on the UK interpretation of the EU Regulation along with some additional UK required processes.
-Introduced to ensure that firearms deactivated in to the EU specification in the UK are safe, the requirement for these additional processes is a clear indication (if any was required) that the EU standard is simply not good enough.
+Introduced to ensure that firearms deactivated in to the EU specification in the UK were safe, the requirement for these additional processes was a clear indication (if any was required) that the EU standard was simply not good enough.
 The UK guidance document (see here) was not available until early May 2015 and there although the EU standard became ‘law’ on April 8th, no deactivation to this standard started until May.